Hellmayr's pipit

-Hellmayr's pipit (Anthus hellmayri) is a species of bird in the family Motacillidae.
+Hellmayr's pipit (Anthus hellmayri) is a species of bird in the family Motacillidae, the wagtails and pipits.
 It is found in Argentina, Bolivia, Brazil, Chile, Paraguay, Peru, and Uruguay.

-Its natural habitats are temperate grassland, subtropical or tropical high-altitude grassland, and pastureland.

-Taxonomy
+Taxonomy and systematics

-Hellmayr's pipit was described by Ernst Hartert in 1909 who placed it in the genus Anthus.
-The bird is named after Austrian ornithologist, Carl Eduard Hellmayr.
-There are currently three recognized subspecies:
+Hellmayr's pipit was described by Ernst Hartert in 1909 with its current binomial Anthus hellmayri.
+Hartert's specific epithet hellmayri honors Austrian ornithologist Carl Eduard Hellmayr; its English name came later.

+Hellmayr's pipit has these three subspecies: